signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-relay.md

 ## Configure service port

 Open the ~/.adaenv file and change the port it listens on.
+For R1 or my first relay I will designate port 3001.

 ```bash
 nano $HOME/.adaenv